sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 ## Background

-After graduating college, I'm move into an apartment more permanently than 3-4 months at a time in the past.
+After graduating college, I've moved into an apartment more permanently than 3-4 months at a time in the past.
 Because of this, I finally built myself a small [homelab](https://www.reddit.com/r/homelab/) in a proper server rack, which I've been wanting to do for a long time.
 This is sort of a follow-up to